Venice teacher guilty of sex acts with student

 He was found guilty of sexual battery on a victim 12-18 years old as a custodial authority, three counts of the prohibited use of a computer or phone depicting a child sex act, and lewd or lascivious molestation.

-Venice police made the arrest after the victim moved to North Port to begin a new school year and told a friend, who went to a school counselor with the information.
+Venice police made the arrest after the victim began attending school in North Port and told a friend, who went to a school counselor with the information.

-Detectives had suspected there was more than one sexual abuse victim of Minton.
+Detectives early on suspected there was more than one sexual abuse victim of Minton.

 When a second victim came forward - after earlier denying involvement with Minton - it changed how the court proceedings unfolded.